linz/postgresql-tableversion/doc/table_version.md

 -------

 This extension was created to store table data revisions in a data warehouse environment.
-The primarly use case was to import bulk difference data from an external system on a daily basis and record all of those daily revisions.
+The primarily use case was to import bulk difference data from an external system on a daily basis and record all of those daily revisions.
 The design decision to maintain the version history data in a completely separate table from the current data table (instead of just having a view) was driven by